UniversalCEFR/universalcefr-data-directory/README.md

 ## The UniversalCEFR Data Directory

+The current compilation for UniversalCEFR is composed of **26 CEFR-labeled publicly-accessible corpora** which can be used for non-commercial research and derivations can be created as long as it follows the same license.

+We provide an informative data directory covering language proficiency-based information including the `language`, `format`, `category`, `annotation method`, `distinct L1 learners`, `inter-annotator agreeement`, and `license information` about the compiled datasets that may be useful for the utility of UniversalCEFR.

 | Corpus Name      | Lang (ISO 638-1)   | Format                                               | Category       | Size    | Annotation Method   | Expert Annotators   | Distinct L1                                                                                                        | Inter-Annotator Agreement     | CEFR Coverage   | License                                                       | Resource                                                                           |
 |:-----------------|:------------------------|:-----------------------------------------------------|:---------------|:--------|:--------------------|:--------------------|:-------------------------------------------------------------------------------------------------------------------|:------------------------------|:----------------|:--------------------------------------------------------------|:-----------------------------------------------------------------------------------|